The countdown to the royal wedding is on!

 "I can't tell you how delighted I am to be chosen to make Prince Harry and Ms. Markle's wedding cake ...
-Knowing that they really share the same values as I do about food provenance, sustainability, seasonality and most importantly flavour, makes this the most exciting event to be a part of," Ptak said in a statement, according to CNN.
+Knowing that they really share the same values as I do about food provenance, sustainability, seasonality and most importantly flavour, makes this the most exciting event to be a part of," Ptak said.

 Also on HuffPost: